sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

-**Current Situation**: Unlike large language models (LLMs), vision-language models (VLMs) exhibit much greater heterogeneity in terms of architectures, data, and training paradigms.
+**Current Situation**: Unlike large language models (LLMs), vision language models (VLMs) exhibit much greater heterogeneity in terms of architectures, data, and training paradigms.
 For instance, VLMs can differ significantly in their vision encoders <d-cite key="li2023monkey,ye2023ureader,xue2024xgenmm"></d-cite>, language models <d-cite key="laurençon2024matters"></d-cite>, and the connectors between them—ranging from simple linear layers to visual resamplers or cross-modal attention mechanisms <d-cite key="liu2023visual,NEURIPS2022_960a172b,awadalla2023openflamingo,DBLP:conf/nips/LaurenconSTBSLW23,dubey2024llama"></d-cite>.
 They also vary in their training data, which may include image-captioning datasets, visual instruction tuning data, or interleaved image-text datasets <d-cite key="laurençon2024building"></d-cite>.
 Additionally, their training paradigms differ, such as whether they perform alignment <d-cite key="rafailov2023direct,sun2023aligning,yu2023rlhfv,chen2023dress"></d-cite>, or whether the vision encoder is frozen or fine-tuned during training <d-cite key="Qwen-VL,Qwen2VL,lu2024deepseekvl"></d-cite>.
 This substantial heterogeneity may limit the transferability of findings if interpretability studies are only conducted on a single model.